KingHanzala/naataurl/README.md

 # naataurl

-A Spring Boot-based URL shortener backend with JWT authentication and Redis caching.
+A Spring Boot-based URL shortener backend with JWT authentication

 ## Table of Contents
 - [Overview](#overview)